GuardKenzie/chafa.py/docs/api/Canvas.rst

         :raises ValueError: if bg_color is not None and does not contain exactly 3 values.
         :raises ValueError: if bg_color contains a value greater than 255 or less than 0.

+    .. py:property:: raw_fg_color

+        :type: int

+        The raw foreground color at the inspector's pixel.
+The colors are -1 for transparency, a packed 8-bit RGB value (``0x00RRGGBB``) in truecolor mode, or the raw pen value (0-255) in indexed modes.

+        .. versionadded:: 1.1.0

+    .. py:property:: raw_bg_color

+        :type: int

+        The raw background color at the inspector's pixel.
+The colors are -1 for transparency, a packed 8-bit RGB value (``0x00RRGGBB``) in truecolor mode, or the raw pen value (0-255) in indexed modes.

+        .. versionadded:: 1.1.0

     .. py:property:: char

         :type: str